 - Carefully remove the 72-pin connector by pushing it off the board with your thumbs on both sides.

 The logical step at this point would be to replace the connector altogether.
-They're easy enough to come by on Amazon and eBay for approximately $10, but options exist for those who are more adventurous.
+72-pin connectors are easy enough to come by on Amazon and eBay for approximately $10, but other options exist for those who are more adventurous.

 Personally, I'm not one for bending pins "back into place" or boiling the connector, so my strong recommendation is to get an aftermarket piece, reinstall it and call it a day.